 The UIUC Bridges to Prosperity (UIUC B2P) is a student-run chapter under the international, non-profit organization, Bridges to Prosperity.
 We engage students in the design and construction of footbridges for rural communities in developing counties.

 The Bajo Maiz Community Bridge Project is a 4-week bridge construction project, taking place in Panama and beginning on June 3rd and ending on July 2nd, 2017.
-The Bridges to Prosperity chapter at the University of Illinois at Urbana-Champaign (UIUC B2P) is will be sending eight members to build a footbridge to provide a safe way to cross the river shown below.
+The Bridges to Prosperity chapter at the University of Illinois at Urbana-Champaign (UIUC B2P) will be sending eight members to build a footbridge to provide a safe way to cross the river shown below.

 About the Community